seriema/fira/README.md

 # fira

 There's ALWAYS a reason to eat cake!
+Who to celebrate today?

+Go to [the website](https://johansson.jp/fira) to find out!